Hiroreco/enreco-archive/recap-data/chapter2/day1/nodes/liz-c2d1.md

 [Potato Fairy](#embed:https://www.youtube.com/live/2toZfafpyW8?si=R8Vy2HffirjAtLMt&t=6674)

 As a smith, her role was to craft and upgrade weapons—both for herself and for others.
 But Elizabeth, wielder of a massive claymore, was more of a swinger than a maker.
-The whole smithing thing [confused](https://www.youtube.com/live/2toZfafpyW8?si=sigydwBMx8Bvvkd-&t=7247) her, and in the end, she gave up on the job—at least for now.
+The whole smithing thing [confused](https://www.youtube.com/live/2toZfafpyW8?si=sigydwBMx8Bvvkd-&t=7247) her, so in the end, she gave up on the job—at least for now.

 Instead, she chose to build herself a [humble home](https://www.youtube.com/live/2toZfafpyW8?si=HlRR5c81lqUhhU2P&t=10915).
 She painted it green, a nod to her days as a Jade Sword member—something small to bring her comfort in a world where most of her friends had forgotten her.
 And so, her new adventure began, a lonely but determined march through the mystery that is Libestal.